 A smoker will allow you to cook food slowly and these are good for dishes such as pulled pork.

-Think also about including burners that’ll let you boil and heat, and/or a teppanyaki.
+Think also about including burners that’ll let you boil and heat, and/or teppanyaki.

-If you like the idea of extending evenings in the garden and the months during which you can enjoy your outdoor space, it could be worth investing in an outdoor fireplace that also works as a barbecue to get a two-in-one solution.
+And if you like the idea of extending evenings in the garden and the months during which you can enjoy your outdoor space, it could be worth investing in an outdoor fireplace or chimenea.

-Think about how much of the kitchen you want to replicate in the garden.
-Do you like the idea of building in storage outside with suitable cabinetry, which will avoid the need to go back to the house for the equipment that’s required.
+This largely depends on what kind of outdoor kitchen you want, and on how much of your indoor kitchen you want to replicate in the garden.
+Do you like the idea of building in storage outside with suitable cabinetry?
+This could avoid the need to go back to the house for the equipment that’s required.
 Don’t go over the top, though.
-You won’t need nearly as much stash space outside as you do in your kitchen.
+You won’t need nearly as much storage space outside as you do in your kitchen.

-Fitting outdoor cabinetry also creates the opportunity to provide adequate worktop space above it for preparation of meals.
-Worksurfaces need to be weatherproof, so you may want to opt for suitable stone or micro-cement, for example.
+Fitting outdoor cabinetry also creates the opportunity to provide adequate worktop space above it for the preparation of meals.
+Work surfaces need to be weatherproof, so you may want to opt for suitable stone or micro-cement, for example.

 Think, too, about whether you’d like the luxury of outside refrigeration to keep both ingredients and drinks cool.
 You will need to invest in a cooling model that’s designed to go outdoors, of course – designs made for indoors won’t be suitable.